 An unusual, and no doubt, very rare green shop display card, which measures 12-inch x 12-inch (30cm x 30cm) from 1985.
 Thank you Dom.

-This is an Irish pressing of the album and it was maufactured in the Carlton Productions Record Plant in Dublin, notable by the Double Dip at the centre of the label and with the letters CP in the matrix run-out.
+This is an Irish pressing of the album and it was manufactured in the Carlton Productions Record Plant in Dublin, notable by the Double Dip at the centre of the label and with the letters CP in the matrix run-out.
 Both of these identifying characteristics are exclusive to the Irish Record Plant.
 The wax used by the Carlton Productions Plant also has a slight brownish tint which takes on a golden brown translucent hue when the vinyl is held up to a light.

 This Is The Sea got a belated release in Brazil in 1987.